Friends of Parks South Australia: History

 "Friends" groups are typically affiliated with a specific conservation park, historic site or other protected area.
 The first such group started at Fort Glanville Conservation Park in 1980, where there had been an existing historical society.
 The second group was formed at Ferguson Conservation Park in Stonyfell.
 In 1983, the National Parks and Wildlife Service set up the Friends of Old Government House in Belair National Park.
 The success of the Friends model had been demonstrated and in the following years many more groups were set up.

 FoPInc was established as a charitable organisation on 1 November 1999, and has an associated gift fund with Deductible Gift Recipient status.

+Originally named Friends of Parks South Australia, the organisation changed its name to Friends of Parks and Nature South Australia in August 2024.

 Description and structure

-FoPInc is governed by a board, and is supported by a secretariat provided through DEW's Volunteer Support Programs Unit, based in Adelaide, which coordinates the network of member groups.
+FoPInc is governed by a board, and is supported by a secretariat provided through DEW's Volunteer and Visitor Programs Unit, based in Adelaide, which coordinates the network of member groups.